Identify the inflection points and local maxima and minima of the... | Channels for Pearson+

 Concavity and Differentiability

-Concavity describes the direction a graph curves, either upwards (concave up) or downwards (concave down), and is determined by the sign of the second derivative.
-A function is differentiable on an interval if it has a derivative at every point in that interval.
-Understanding concavity and differentiability is essential for analyzing the smoothness and curvature of the graph, which aids in identifying intervals of increasing or decreasing behavior.
+Concavity describes the direction a graph curves, either upwards or downwards, determined by the sign of the second derivative.
+Differentiability refers to the function having a derivative at all points in an interval.
+For y = 2cosx - √2x, determining where the graph is concave up or down involves analyzing the second derivative, while differentiability requires checking the continuity and smoothness of the function across the interval.

 Recommended video: